Why does your skin feel more sensitive on Mondays?

 Nighttime outings, exposure to smoke, heavier makeup, closed environments... all of these are environmental aggressors that accumulate on the skin's surface.

-What can you do to reset your skin on Mondays?
+How to reset your skin on Mondays: an express checklist

 OhMyKoko's advice